svlady/cli/doc/README.vault.md

 The CLI tool requires two parameters for accessing GitLab API endpoint:

 * `VAULT_API` - the API endpoint URL
 * `VAULT_TOKEN` - the authentication token issued by the Vault user.
 Your API calls will be impersonated as this user, who issued the token.
-Obviously, the user must be given sufficient permissions for performing management actions on GitLab objects.
+Obviously, the user must be given sufficient permissions for performing management actions on Vault objects.

 These parameters are usually provided as shell environment variables.
 Make sure that your VAULT_TOKEN is well protected, it's a key to your secure credential storage.